KadinHarris/comp360_sp26/projects/project3_particles.md

 2. Update all particles (move them)
 3. Remove dead particles

+This should be a very simple nested function: each of the functions you want is already defined, takes a list of particles as input, and returns a list of particles as output.

 ```racket
 (define (simulation-step particles forces)
   ;; forces is a combined force function (from compose-forces)